 Types of Catalysts

-A catalyst which helps to increase the rate of reaction or which support the reaction to carry out quicky is called a positive catalyst.
+A catalyst that helps to increase the rate of reaction or which support the reaction to carry out quickly is called a positive catalyst.
 Such catalyst decreases activation energy by accepting a smaller path, so the rate of reaction is increased.

 Negative Catalysts (Inhibitors)

-A catalyst which decreases or retards or helps in slowing down the rate of reaction is called negative catalysts.
+A catalyst that decreases or retards or helps in slowing down the rate of reaction is called a negative catalyst.